Friday, May 10, 2019

 CB/LB: Pietro Rava

 Pietro Rava was a member of the Italian national team that won the World Cup in 1938.
 He was selected to the All-tournament team.
 He also won the Olympic Gold Medal in 1936.
+In total, he played 30 times for Italy.
 At the club level, he played for U.S. Alessandria (1928–35, 1946–47), Juventus F.C.
 (1935–46 and 1947–50) and Novara Calcio (1950–51).
+Along with Alfredo Foni, Sergio Bertoni, and Ugo Locatelli, Rava is one of only four Italian players ever to win both the Olympic tournament and the World Cup.

 LB: Antonio Cabrini